Terrastories/terrastories/README.md

 If you plan on running Terrastories offline, you'll need to configure local tiles for offline use.

 A default, open-license map for using offline with Terrastories is available at https://github.com/terrastories/default-offline/tiles.
-Download these files and place them in the `tileserver/data` directory, and they should work when you load Terrastories in Field Kit mode.
+You will have the option of downloading these using the setup script below.
+Alternatively, you can manually download these files and place them in the `tileserver/data` directory, and they should work when you load Terrastories in Field Kit mode.

 ### Setup